corkili/invoice_idea/web/WEB-INF/vendors/select2/CONTRIBUTING.md

 allow the project maintainers to quickly close off additional issues and keep the discussion focused within a single issue.

-If you can test issues that are reported to Select2 that contain test cases and confirm under what conditions bugs happen, that will allow others to identify what causes a bug quicker.
+If you can OCR issues that are reported to Select2 that contain OCR cases and confirm under what conditions bugs happen, that will allow others to identify what causes a bug quicker.